LucaFilipozzi/camel-ex01/.github/SECURITY.md

 This project is provided on a 'time-available' basis.

-If you have a securtiy concern to report, please open an issue or a pull request.
+If you have a security concern to report, please open an issue or a pull request.

 ---
 © 2024 Luca Filipozzi.
 Some rights reserved.
 See [LICENSE][license].